Chapter 1

 “唔該司機!”

 It took me even more courage to say that each time.
 I wonder what changed?
 Perhaps it was the familiarity.
-The directions of home will never, ever change.
+I suppose the directions of home are always the same.

 Chapter 2

-It is winter once again - there is something about the haze of cold that seems to welcome thoughts of stillness amidst the chaos.
 It is snowing this morning on Whitechapel Road.
-Funny enough, this is the only place that reminds me of home.
-There is something about this high street which breathes a resistance in the same language as the wet markets, street stalls and such.
+There is something about this high street which breathes a resistance in the same language as my home.

 I’ve never seen the snow pile up to this extent during my time here; my friends agree that this is quite the unlikely sight.
 Yet, the sounds of routine continue to blair across the street, the sheets of tarp are raised at the same time just as any other day.
 That, I think to myself, is precisely the sound of resistance.
-We trudge along, each daily task holding a far greater weight.
-That weight may not be felt, but it exists within each and every soul passing by.
-It calls out - it is a heart that swells of love, of time, of strength, of tears.
+We trudge along, each daily task holding a far greater weight than one could fathom… Nothing here is ordinary.
+Even the most mundane actions swell with heart.
+In some ways, being here helps me learn more about home.
+It opens my eyes about our endless fight against time.

-I bring at least one camera and two rolls of film every day, even for the short walk to the hospital (I am a medical student, for context).
+I keep at least two rolls of film on me every day, even for the short walk to the hospital.
 I try to understand this resistance from nerve to skull.
-I feel as if my duty here is to capture this silent fight which continues year after year.
-It must not be forgotten.
 When you see patients, that is, those in dire need, those whose only light are their breath and waking eyes, you start to see the world differently.
-You see the aches that have pressed on these communities as they try to find a place in the world.
+You see the aches that have pressed on communities as they try to find a place in the world, still smiling.
+I realise, it is my utmost duty as a doctor, a photographer, a human, to understand the communities that we serve.
+I just so happen to do that by carrying a camera around.
+Some volunteer, some write, some sing, some take a little extra time for their patients.
+They are all equally as inspiring.